The proper ball distance appears to be an ardent subject that tennis coaches want to know when teaching beginning players.

 1. Have your student (or partner) position in an open stance (feet parallel to the net) or square stance (feet sideways to the net) and racquet held at a “contact point” position: racquet face towards the net, proper grip, arm slightly bent.
 By the way, this can be applied when practicing either forehand or backhand groundstrokes.

-From the “contact point” position, hand-feed a few balls towards the player’s racquet.
+From the “contact point” position, hand-feed a few balls toward the player’s racquet.
 After the ball bounce, the player should push the ball and swing from that point on, and follow through.

 Practice contact and follow-through without a backswing.